 Unfortunately, eating breakfast at school can sometimes carry stigma, preventing the most food insecure students from starting their day with the fuel they desperately need.
 McAllen ISD in McAllen, Texas, is one of the many school districts that has found a way to overcome this stigma with an alternative breakfast model.
 Their program is called Breakfast in the Hallway.

-“Districtwide, we were in the 50 percent range for breakfast participation, but our high schools were in the low 20s, so it was time for us to make a change,” McAllen ISD Food and Nutrition Services Director Alexandra Molina says.
+“Districtwide, we were in the 50% range for breakfast participation, but our high schools were in the low 20s, so it was time for us to make a change,” McAllen ISD Food and Nutrition Services Director Alexandra Molina says.

-Over 82 percent of McAllen ISD students qualify for free and reduced meals.
+Over 82% of McAllen ISD students qualify for free and reduced meals.
 Molina adds that many families in their district receive food stamps and utilize other financial assistance programs.
 Breakfast in the Hallway increases access to breakfast for these students, without singling them out from their peers.
-All McAllen ISD high schools now have anywhere from 80 to 90 percent of students eating breakfast at school.
+All McAllen ISD high schools now have anywhere from 80 to 90% of students eating breakfast at school.

 School Breakfast Success